thesis essay

 Ethan Mollick, the Wharton professor whose research has become one of the more widely read sources on AI's workplace effects, quantified one version of this with BCG in 2023: GPT-4 users completed 12.2% more tasks, 25.1% faster, at 40% higher quality than colleagues without access — but the capability was uneven across tasks.15 Mollick called it the jagged frontier.
 The operator's judgment about where to deploy the tool became the remaining scarce resource.

 There is a diffusion lag underneath this.
-Anthropic's Economic Index, published in March 2026, shows that even the most exposed occupational category — Computer & Math — exhibits only about a third of its theoretical ceiling in observed usage on Anthropic's platform.16 The gap between what AI can do and what professionals are doing with it is large.
-The March 2026 learning-curves update adds a complication: high-tenure users show persistent usage differences, and geographic convergence appears slower than earlier diffusion curves might have suggested.17 The right-tail compounding interpretation is plausible, but it is an inference from one provider's platform data, not independent labor-market fact.
+Anthropic's Economic Index, published in March 2026, shows that even the most exposed occupational category — Computer & Math (a broad knowledge-work category in the US occupational taxonomy) — exhibits only about a third of its theoretical ceiling in observed usage on Anthropic's platform.16 The March 2026 learning-curves update adds a complication: high-tenure users show persistent usage differences, and geographic convergence appears slower than earlier diffusion curves might have suggested.17 The right-tail compounding interpretation is plausible, but it is an inference from one provider's platform data, not independent labor-market fact.

 The deeper source of the arbitrage, however, is not technology.
 It is human inertia.
 The gap exists because most organizations — and most individuals inside them — resist the possibility that the entire frame within which they have been working may need to be rebuilt from the definitions up.
 Not tweaked.
 Not enhanced with a copilot.
 Rebuilt.
 AI is the mechanism that makes the right-tail operator's advantage possible.
 The source is the difficulty of accepting that one's prior model of how work should be done may no longer hold.

-Jack Dorsey and Roelof Botha articulated a version of this at Block in March 2026.
+Jack Dorsey and Roelof Botha articulated a version of this in Block's From hierarchy to intelligence in March 2026.
 Their thesis: organizational hierarchy is an information-routing protocol built around human span-of-control limitations, and AI can replace the routing function itself.18 In sport, the version is precise.
 Most analytics groups in football are using AI to enhance existing metric definitions and existing recruitment workflows.
 The arbitrage belongs to whoever is willing to rebuild the definitions.

 The throughput of an institution is a function of how epistemically sound its primitives are.
 Institutions built on AI propagate epistemic unsoundness at speed.
 Rebuilding from sound foundations is not optional; it is the precondition for the intelligence layer to be trustworthy.
 The aerial example matters for this reason.
 Once the market starts caring about set-pieces, height, duels, and second balls, an inherited aerial-duel primitive stops being a harmless metric quirk.
 It becomes a capital-allocation risk.